On the Hausdorff dimension of Furstenberg sets and orthogonal projections in the plane: Introduction

-With this background, we may emphasise the key novelty of Theorem \ref{mainFurstenberg}: it gives an $\epsilon$-improvement over "elementary" bounds for all $(s,t)$-Furstenberg sets, for $t > s$, whereas earlier works only accomplished this for $t = 2s$.
+With this background, we may emphasise the key novelty of Theorem \ref{mainFurstenberg}: for any $t>s$, it gives an $\epsilon$-improvement over "elementary" bounds, whereas earlier works only accomplished this for $t = 2s$.
 Equivalently, if $t \in (0,2)$ is fixed, earlier works only gave an $\epsilon$-improvement over elementary bounds if $s = t/2$: the case $t = 1$ is particularly relevant for Corollary \ref{mainFurstenbergCor}.

 Finally, we mention other recent results related to the Furstenberg set problem.
 R. Zhang \cite{Zhang17} completely resolved a discrete analog of the problem.
 More recently, L.~Guth, N.~Solomon and H.~Wang \cite{GSW19} proved incidence theorems for "well spaced" tubes.
 These can be seen to imply very strong bounds for the size of $\delta$-discretised Furstenberg-type sets, where lines are replaced by "well-spaced" $\delta$-tubes.
 Some further developments took place after a preprint of this article was first posted to the arXiv.
-D.~D\c{a}browski, the first author and M.~Villa \cite{DOV21} obtained a new explicit bound for $(s,t)$-Furstenberg sets for $t>1$, namely $\Hd (K) \geq 2s + (t - 1)(1 - s)$, which improves the bound in Theorem \ref{mainFurstenberg} when $t>1+\e$ for some absolute $\e>0$.
-See also the works of Y.~Fu-K.~Ren \cite{2021arXiv211105093F} and Y.~Fu-S.~Gan-K.~Ren \cite{2021arXiv210711937F}.
+In the article \cite{MR4452675}, D.~D{\k a}browski, the first author and M.~Villa obtained a new explicit bound for $(s,t)$-Furstenberg sets for $t>1$, namely $\Hd K \geq 2s + (t - 1)(1 - s)$, which improves the bound in Theorem \ref{mainFurstenberg} when $t>1+\e$ for some absolute $\e>0$.
+This bound was further superseded by Y.~Fu-K.~Ren \cite{2021arXiv211105093F}, who proved that $\Hd K \geq \min\{2s + t - 1,1 + s\}$.
+The paper \cite{FuGanRen} of Y.~Fu-S.~Gan-K.~Ren also studies a closely related problem.
+The results and techniques in these works are very different from the ones in this article.
+Roughly speaking, the dimensional or spacing assumptions in \cite{MR4452675, FuGanRen, 2021arXiv211105093F,GSW19} are such that the discretised sum-product problem (or approximate Borel sub-ring obstruction) is not relevant.
+This, in particular, allows for more quantitative estimates for $(s,t)$-Furstenberg sets for $t > 1$.